TenArson/WuWaOverlayElectron/README.md

 Notes

+Be sure to unbind your F keys ingame of course to make those keys work

+This needs admin clearance to be able to function because windows locks the f keys down on games for some reason

 The overlay works even on borderless fullscreen games.

 This is a local-only tool, no server or data collection.

-I don’t plan on updating it, so just have fun with this little project!
+I don’t plan on updating it unless its broken, so just have fun with this little project!

 From France with love,
 Ten (TenWebs)